kapicorp/kapitan/docs/compile.md

 Kadet is an extensible input type that enables you to generate templates using python.
 The key benefit being the ability to utilize familiar programing principles while having access to kapitan's powerful inventory system.

-A library that defines resources as classes using the Base Object class (BaseObj) is required.
+A library that defines resources as classes using the Base Object class is required.
 These can then be utilized within components to render output.

-The following functions are provided by the class BaseObj.
+The following functions are provided by the class `BaseObj()`.

 Method definitions:

-* new: Provides parameter checking capabilities
+* `new()`: Provides parameter checking capabilities
-* body: Enables in-depth parameter configuration
+* `body()`: Enables in-depth parameter configuration

 Method functions:

-* root: Defines values that will be compiled into the output
+* `root()`: Defines values that will be compiled into the output
-* need: Ability to check & define input parameters
+* `need()`: Ability to check & define input parameters
-* update_root: Updates the template file associated with the class
+* `update_root()`: Updates the template file associated with the class

 A class can be a resource such as a kubernetes Deployment as shown here: